visuve/PictureBrowser/ReadMe.md

 ## TODO:

-- Apply a "widget" and decorator pattern to all the UI elements
+- Create a widget class and handle messages in each widget
+	- The current architecture is horrible